diyscif/diyscif/scif-thesis.md

 [@ics-705-ts, pp. 8-10] proposes different wall makeups for different mission demands.
-For example, an open storage facility, one in which sensitive information is stored in the open, without SID requires a true-floor to true-ceiling wall made up of (from inside to outside) two 5/8" gipsum wall boards (GWB), ¾" mesh from #9 expanded metal spot-welded or screwed every 6" to vertical studs, 16" metal studs and runners, acoustic fill, and another 5/8" GWB.
+For example, an open storage facility, one in which sensitive information is stored in the open, without SID requires a true-floor to true-ceiling wall made up of (from inside to outside) two 5/8" gypsum wall boards (GWB), ¾" mesh from #9 expanded metal spot-welded or screwed every 6" to vertical studs, 16" metal studs and runners, acoustic fill, and another 5/8" GWB.
 Specifically the combination of multiple GWBs and expanded metal makes for